-• Celebrations of Festival and Important days with Social Message
+• Celebrations of Festival and Important days with Social Massage

-Social Mapping of Rajkot and Community work
+• Social Mapping of Rajkot and Community work

 FACULTY OF ARTS

 Syllabus

-Subject: - Sociology ,
+Subject: - Sociology

-Course (Paper) Name & No.: - Regional S Sociology
+Course (1 Course (Paper) Name & No.: - Regional Sociology No10

-No10

-Course (Paper) Unique Code: 160126020 1601260202041000
+Course (1 Paper) Uni o ue Code:

-External Exam Time Duration: For Regular Student: 2:15
+External Exam Time e Duration: For Regular Student: 2:30

-For External Student: 3:00

 Name of Semester Course Credit Internal External Practical/viva Total

-Program Group marks marks marks
+Program 120 Group marks marks marks marks

 PG 04 Core 4 30 70 00 100

-- CO 1: To provide an additional capacity for the students to discover enough about the society in the region. - CO 2: To develop skills for regional sociological approach analogous to regional economics in order to plan for development and action strategies. - CO 2: To enable the students to construct the local knowledge on culture and nature of the region as social space.
+- CO 1: To provide an additional capacity for the students to discover enough about the society in the region. - CO 2: To develop skills for regional sociological approach analogous to regional economics in order to plan for development and action strategies. - CO 3: To enable the students to construct the local knowledge on culture and nature of the region as social space.